WilCF/random_renamer/readme.md

 - Ensure you have the necessary permissions to read and write in the directory where the script is placed.

 ---

-You can save the above content to a file named `README.md` and place it in the same directory as your script.
-If you're using a platform like GitHub, the README will be automatically rendered and displayed on the repository's main page.